dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The Language Maintainers may find that contravariant parameter overriding resolution too unpredictable in practical use.

-**Option A:** The elaborate `override` specification can be required in all cases that are not an exact match or qualifier convertible, not only those where partial ordering finds no unambiguous best match.
+**Alternative A:** Require an elaborate `override` specification in all cases that are not an exact match or qualifier convertible, not only those where partial ordering finds no unambiguous best match.
 If, on the other hand, an elaborate `override` is found to be too cumbersome for only dropping warrant attributes, a middle ground could be:<br/>
-**Option B:** Conversions dropping warrant attributes are considered qualifier conversions instead of implicit conversions, or <br/>
+**Alternative B:** Conversions changing warrant attributes be generally considered qualifier conversions instead of implicit conversions, or <br/>
-**Option C:** that when overriding methods in particular, an exception is made and attribute droppings are treated the same as qualifier conversions.
+**Alternative C:** that when overriding methods in particular, an exception be made and attribute droppings are treated the same as qualifier conversions.

-In the opinion of the author, an exception like Option C an unnecessary complication and detail to carry around and Option A is too restrictive to be practical.
+In the opinion of the author, an exception like Alternative C an unnecessary complication and detail to carry around and Alternative A is too restrictive to be practical.
-Option B is generally a good idea and may be adopted even if this DIP is rejected.
+Alternative B is generally a good idea and may be adopted even if this DIP is rejected.

 ## Limitations

 The proposal tries to be very universal.
 It not only deals with FP/D type parameters alone, but also types built on top of them (eFP/D types).
 One might wish to be even more universal:
 As an example, aggregate types that have fields with eFP/D type could become part of this DIP, too.
-Unfortunately, while accessing the fields directly can be controlled by the context, indirect access through functions (necessary when the fields are encapsulated) cannot be controlled by the context.
+Unfortunately, while accessing the fields directly can be controlled by the context, indirect access through functions (necessary for encapsulation) cannot be controlled by the context.
-Even a member function as simple as the getter of an FP/D can have its implementation hidden, and even if that getter of an FP/D type field is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.
+Even a member function as simple as the getter of an FP/D type field can have its implementation hidden, and even if that getter of an FP/D type field is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.